Yarne Winter Retreat

 2017 Yarne Retreat March 12 to April 26th

-Khenpo Gawang Rinpoche will be the visiting teacher for the 2017 Yarne retreat at Gampo Abbey.
+Khenpo Gawang Rinpoche was the visiting teacher for the 2017 Yarne retreat at Gampo Abbey.
 He is the founder and spiritual director of Pema Karpo Meditation Center in Memphis, Tennessee.
 Having completed thirty years as a monk, fourteen years of teaching experience, and nine years of study at the Buddhist University of Namdroling Monastery in South India, he holds a Khenpo degree, the Buddhist equivalent of a PhD.
 Gawang Rinpoche came to the United States in 2004 at the invitation of Sakyong Mipham Rinpoche and Shambhala International.
 Rinpoche is the author of Your Mind Is Your Teacher (Shambhala Publications) and The Sadhana of Shakyamuni Buddha (Jeweled Lotus Publications).

 Glimpses of Yarne is a feature length video prepared by award winning documentary filmaker Kent Martin who participated in the 2014 Yarne retreat.
 You may also enjoy this article which chronicles the 2015 Yarne retreat.